infoverload/migration_typeorm_photon/tutorial_migrating_typeorm_photon.md

 ```
 This will initialize a new Prisma project name "photonjs_app" and start the init process:

-1. Under "Languages for starter kits", select `Blank project `.
+1. Under "Languages for starter kits", select **Blank project**.
-2. Under "Supported databases", select `PostgreSQL`.
+2. Under "Supported databases", select **PostgreSQL**.
-3. Under "PostgreSQL database credentials", fill in your database credentials and "Connect".
+3. Under "PostgreSQL database credentials", fill in your database credentials and **Connect**.
-4. Under "Database options", select `Use existing PostgreSQL schema`.
+4. Under "Database options", select **Use existing PostgreSQL schema**.
 5. Under "Non-empty schemas", select the schema that you want to introspect.
-For PostgreSQL, the default schema is named `public`.
+For PostgreSQL, the default schema is named **public**.
-6. Under "Prisma 2 tools", keep the default selections and hit "Confirm".
+6. Under "Prisma 2 tools", keep the default selections and hit **Confirm**.
-7. Under "Photon is available in these languages", select `TypeScript`.
+7. Under "Photon is available in these languages", select **TypeScript**.
-8. You can then choose to work with a "Demo script" or "Just the Prisma schema".
+8. You can then choose to work with a **Demo script** or **Just the Prisma schema**.
 Choose the latter.

 The introspection process is now complete.
 You should see a message like:
 ```